rusyus2000/MR/README.md

 Notes:
 - Optional text fields are empty when values are not set.
 - Boolean fields (PHI, PII, Has RLS, Featured) are nullable; when missing they export as `Missing Data`, otherwise `true`/`false`.
-- Tags and Data Consumers are semicolon-separated.
+- Tags are semicolon-separated; Data Consumers is a single free-text field.